 - Affordable - chicken thighs, canned beans, broth are all pretty inexpensive and this goes a long way

-- Healthy - beans contain a ton of soluble fiber and the peppers provide antioxidants!
+- Healthy - beans contain a ton of soluble fiber and the chiles provide antioxidants!

 - Chicken (white or dark), canned white beans, ground cumin, ground coriander, smoky paprika, minced garlic, onion, lime, chicken broth

-- Two key ingredients to New Mexico Green Chile Chicken Soup: Roasted Hatch Peppers (from a jar) and Roasted Salsa Verde, also from a jar
+- Two key ingredients: Roasted Certified Hatch Chiles (from a jar) and Roasted Salsa Verde, also from a jar

 - Garnish - chopped cilantro and Cotija cheese (a white Mexican crumbling cheese) and a slice of avocado